rancher/rancher.github.io/rancher/latest/en/kubernetes/k8s-internal-dns-service/index.md

 ---
-title: Kubernetes Internal DNS Service
+title: Internal DNS Service in Kubernetes Environments
 layout: rancher-default
 version: latest
 lang: en
 ---

-## Rancher Internal DNS Service in Kubernetes Environments
+## Internal DNS Service in Kubernetes Environments
 ---

-Within Rancher, we use our own internal DNS service in a [Kubernetes environment]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/environments/) and not the SkyDNS cluster add on that Kubernetes uses.
+Within Rancher, we use our own internal DNS service in a [Kubernetes environment]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/) and not the SkyDNS cluster add on that Kubernetes uses.

 Service discovery works by listening for events in Kubernetes.
 Each service will get its own record created in the format `<serviceName>.scc.cluster.local`.